centreon/centreon-documentation/pp/integrations/plugin-packs/procedures/applications-databases-sap-hana.md

 ### Configuration of freetds.conf file

-The /etc/odbcinst.ini file have to be modified.
-Add following lines:
+The **/etc/odbcinst.ini** file has to be modified.
+Add the following lines:

     [HDBODBC]
     Description = "SmartCloudPT HANA"